GuitarZeiZei/VexRiscv/README.md

    do a "sbt clean compile publish-local" in it as described in the dependencies chapter.

 ## RoCC test
-To test RoCC instruction, run the following command in the root directory of this repository:
+To test RoCC instruction on VexRiscv core, run the following command in the root directory of this repository:

 ```sh
 cd src/test/cpp/custom/rocc/